Precious vs. Semi-Precious Gemstones: What’s the Difference

 In the world of gemology, all gemstones other than diamonds, emeralds, rubies, and sapphires are categorized as semi-precious.

 Within this variety, quartz, lapis lazuli, aquamarine, garnet, blue topaz, and tourmaline are magnificent stones in their own right.
-An often overlooked member of this family is the pearl, which is absolutely worthy of the appellation based on its signature luster.
+An often-overlooked member of this family is the pearl, which is absolutely worthy of the appellation for its signature luster.

 Characteristics and Availability of Semi-Precious Stones

-Semi-precious stones, known for their diversity and availability, consist of hundreds of different colors, shapes, and sizes.
+Semi-precious stones, known for their diversity and availability, come in hundreds of colors, shapes, and sizes.
 Their relative abundance and correspondingly affordable prices make them more affordable stones, and no less dazzling as jewelry centerpieces.

 Importantly, affordability and beauty are not to be conflated or crowded onto the same scale.
 Quality semi-precious gemstone jewelry designs often command a high price, especially those of high clarity or exceptionally vivid color.
 Some varieties, like tanzanite or black opal, can be even more expensive than other precious stones.